Brown Rice — Nutrients, Health Benefits, And Shopping Tips

 📦

-Store uncooked brown rice in an airtight container in a cool, dry place for up to six months.
-For longer storage, refrigerate or freeze it to maintain freshness.
-Cooked brown rice should be refrigerated in an airtight container and used within three to five days.
+Store uncooked brown rice in an airtight container in a cool, dark location for up to six months.
+For extended freshness, refrigerate or freeze it, where it can last for up to twelve months.
+Cooked brown rice should be kept in an airtight container in the refrigerator and consumed within three to five days.

 Health benefits